-Distributed mobility management (DMM) requires two kinds of security considerations: First, access network security that only allows a legitimate mobile host/router to use DMM; Second, end-to-end security between the end hosts, which protects signaling messages for DMM.
-Access network security is required between the mobile host/router and the access network deploying DMM.
-End-to-end security is required between nodes that participate in the DMM protocol.
+Distributed mobility management (DMM) requires two kinds of security considerations.
+The first consideration is on access network security required between the mobile host/router and the access network deploying DMM.
+It allows only a legitimate mobile host/ router to use DMM.
+The second consideration is on end-to-end security required between nodes that participate in the DMM protocol.
+It protects the DMM signaling messages.